Your video should be exactly as long as it takes for you to get to the point.

 It should definitely be longer – content marketing is the future of video.
 No one wants to be sold – they want to be informed, helped and inspired by your video.

-Asking how long your corporate video should be is a bit like asking if you should use animation in your video, or whether you should employ a cross-dissolve, j-cut, or dipsydoodle (I made this last one up) as a transition between shots.
+Asking how long your corporate video should be is a bit like asking if you should use animation in your video, or whether you should employ a cross-dissolve or j-cut transition between shots.

-There is no ‘right’ answer and anyone volunteering a specific answer to this question without first asking for context will likely be misleading you.
-Some examples of contextual information required to answer this question:
+There is no ‘right’ answer and anyone volunteering a specific answer to this question without first asking for context is not helping you.
+Here are some examples of contextual information required to answer this question:

 - What is the purpose of your video?